Fueling Opportunity

 Martin Luther King said "On the one hand we are called to play the good Samaritan on life's roadside; but that will be only an initial act.
 One day we must come to see that the whole Jericho road must be transformed so that men and women will not be constantly beaten and robbed as they make their journey on life's highway."

 Helping the underserved, supporting small businesses, and transforming the Jericho road is our mission.
-We want to build a global economy that is inclusive, equitable, and regenerative.

 Sunday isn't just a nonprofit, we're a movement to make microfinance radically different, better, and kinder.